Reinforcement Learning With Sparse-Executing Actions via Sparsity Regularization: Theoretical Identification

 See the Appendix for detailed proof.
 Proposition~\ref{proposition:property} indicates that the proposed regularized Bellman optimality operator is monotonic and contractional.
 Consequently, we can obtain the regularized optimal value function by repeatedly applying this operator.

-Adding the regularization term to the original objective, like all regularization-based RL methods, modifies the original SA-MDP and the corresponding optimal value function.
+Like all regularization-based RL methods, adding the regularization term to the original objective modifies the original SA-MDP and the corresponding optimal value function.
 Such a disparity is quantified by Proposition~\ref{proposition:lower_bound}.

 \begin{prop}[\textbf{Value Discrepancy}] Let $\pi^*_{\Omega}$ denote the regularized optimal policy and $V^{\pi^*_{\Omega}}$ denote the value of $\pi^*_{\Omega}$ evaluated in the original SA-MDP.
 The prior probabilities on sparse action in each prior distribution are $\{\delta_1, \cdots, \delta_k\}$.
 Then we have that, for all $s \in \gS$